Teriks/LibLSLCC/README.md

  * Correct Code generation for jumps over declared variables.

- * Jumps no longer require a "NoOp()" after them, LibLSLCC simply detects when they are not followed by any statements.
+ * Jumps no longer require a "NoOp()" after them, LibLSLCC simply detects when they are not followed by any statements and are at the end of a scope.

  * Full and optimized support for the CO-OP script stop strategy in OpenSim.
    An option to enable this is not in the editor yet, but the OpenSim fork enables it